CouncilofLorien/counciloflorien.github.io/docs/cards/S/star-glass.md

 > Minor Item
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Tap bearer of Star-glass to cancel an attack by Undead or to modify the prowess of a spiders, animals, or wolves attack by -2.
-Bearer makes a corruption check. <br>_"...it glimmered, faint as a rising star struggling in heavy earthward mists, and then as its power waxed...it began to burn, and kindled to a silver flame, a minute heart of dazzling light..."_ ***---LotRIV***
+Bearer makes a corruption check. <br>_“...it glimmered, faint as a rising star struggling in heavy earthward mists, and then as its power waxed...it began to burn, and kindled to a silver flame, a minute heart of dazzling light...”_ ***---LotRIV***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>